Rudiviridae

 Rudiviridae is a family of viruses with linear double stranded DNA genomes that infect archaea.
 The viruses of this family are highly thermostable and can act as a template for site-selective and spatially controlled chemical modification.
 Furthermore, the two strands of the DNA are covalently linked at both ends of the genomes, which have long inverted terminal repeats.
-These inverted repeats are an adaptation to stabilize the genome in these extreme environments.

 Taxonomy

 The following genera are assigned to the family: